gerardnico/dokuwiki-template-bootie/README.md

   * Bootstrap 3.3.7 - The dokuwiki "Frusterick Manners" version comes with Jquery 3.0 and Bootstrap 3.3.6 doesn't allow that.

-## Others

-  * Add you icon by creating a svg file at one of this location:
-     * :wiki:logo.svg
-     * or :logo.svg
-  * [tagline](https://www.dokuwiki.org/config:tagline) is used in the [manifest](https://www.dokuwiki.org/devel:manifest) description

 ## Note